-19) USDA Loan
+19) USDA loan payable

-On 31 March 2023, the Company signed a promissory note agreement with Community Bank & Trust - West Georgia and contracted to receive a total loan of USD 4,420,000 at prime rate stated in money rates section of Wall Street journal plus 2.50%., in lieu of which it pledged its land that will be purchased in conjunction with the proceeds and situated in Utah.
+On 31 March 2023, the Company signed a promissory note agreement with Community Bank & Trust - West Georgia and contracted to receive a total loan of US\$4,420,000 at prime rate stated in money rates section of Wall Street journal plus 2.50%., in lieu of which it pledged its land that was purchased in conjunction with the proceeds and situated in Utah.
 The loan matures in 15 years and is guaranteed by the US Department of Agriculture ("USDA").
 The interest is due and payable on the 1st of each month starting 1 May 2023 for the initial 12 months after which the Company is required to repay the monthly instalment consisting of the principal and interest (as per repayment schedule) on each payment date.
-The funds are to be received in an Escrow agent's account first before being credited to the specified account.
-The repayment commitment has been described in the table below:
+The funds are to be received in an Escrow agent's account first before being credited to the specified trust account.